aimrt.channel

 []

-List of allowed Channel backends for Channel Pub Topic
+List of allowed Channel backends for the Channel Pub Topic

 pub_topics_options[i].enable_filters